 KNOWLEDGE AND EXPERIENCE:

-Our memory verse for this week is found in II Timothy 1:7.
+Our memory verse this week is found in Psalm 23:1.

 These Family Devotional thoughts are written by Dr. Ken Phillips, Executive Director of America's Hunger